magento/merchdocs/src/catalog/search-elasticsearch.md

 1. If you want to enable or disable the Product EAV indexer, set the **Enable EAV Indexer**.

    This feature improves indexation speed and restricts the indexer from use by 3rd-party extensions.
-This option only displays for Elasticsearch or Elasticsearch 5.x Search Engines.
+This option only available for Elasticsearch or Elasticsearch 5.x Search Engines.

 1. To limit the length and word count of search query text, set a value for **Minimal Query Length** and **Maximum Query Length**.